Fock state probability changes in open quantum systems: Probabilities for vacuum and two-particle states

 and

 If we assume that there has been no interaction between system and environment before the initial time, then from unitarity follows that

 Note that, generally,

 since there is also a certain probability that $(N > 2)$-particle states will be occupied within the time interval $[0,t]$.
-However, since we are restricting our discussion to first order in $\lambda$, such states are not of relevance for us.
+However, since we are restricting our discussion to first order in $\lambda$, such states are not of relevance for us and, at the considered order, there are no non-unitarian effects.

 In order to obtain the probabilities in Eqs.~(\ref{eq:P0t0}) and (\ref{eq:P2t0}), we must first compute the required reduced density matrix elements.
-For this, we employ the method presented in Ref.~\cite{Kading:2022jjl}, which is first principle-based, describes non-Markovian dynamics, only requires the assumption of no initial correlations between system and environment, and enables us to directly compute reduced density matrix elements without having to solve quantum master equations.
-Therefore, we have to evaluate the following (exact) expressions:
+For this, we employ the method presented in Ref.~\cite{Kading:2022jjl}, which is first principle-based, can describe non-Markovian dynamics, only requires the assumption of no initial correlations between system and environment, and enables us to directly compute reduced density matrix elements without having to solve quantum master equations.
+In the context of quantum field theory, this method is, as of yet, the only one that allows us to directly compute reduced density matrices in a phenomenologically relevant momentum basis.
+Furthermore, what makes this method different from others in the literature is the fact that, after tracing out the environmental degrees of freedom, exact expressions for the reduced density matrix elements are obtained.
+Only for evaluating these expressions, perturbation theory is employed, and not before tracing out the environment.
+Since we will be restricting our discussion to terms of first order in $\lambda$, we do not expect to see non-Markovian dynamics here.
+Nevertheless, from our subsequent computations, it will be clear that directly computing the density matrix elements is more easily applicable for describing particle number-changing processes in open systems than the usual master equation approach.
+We have to evaluate the following (exact) expressions:

 and

 where $\phi_x := \phi(x)$, $\widehat{S}_{\phi}[\phi] := S_{\phi}[\phi^+] - S_{\phi}[\phi^-]$, the superscripts ${}^+$ and ${}^-$ label the two different branches of the Schwinger-Keldysh closed time path \cite{Schwinger,Keldysh}, $\partial_{t,E^\phi_{\mathbf{p}}} := \overset{\rightarrow}{\partial}_t - \mathrm{i}E^\phi_{\mathbf{p}}$, and $\widehat{\mathcal{F}}[\phi;t]$ is the Feynman-Vernon influence functional \cite{Feynman:1963fq} that can be defined by \cite{Kading:2023mdk}